 The Heart-Mind Hack Meditation

-The following “life hack meditation solution” comes from nearly 20 years research and in a couple of minutes, this simple technique will give you the core benefits of meditation (without meditating) that the gurus of meditation aspire to achieve.
+The following “mind hack meditation solution” comes from nearly 20 years of research and can be performed in a couple of minutes.

 The technique is called the Quick Coherence(R) technique that will enable you to tap into more of your inner clarity and balance.